 • Make sure to rinse the rice very well to remove any extra starch.
 This will make for rice that’s light and fluffy and not clumpy.

 • Fluff the rice gently and quickly so that it doesn’t clump together.
+The more you stir it, the more starch will release from the rice.

 • Add salt depending on your main dish.
 If you are serving the pilaf with sauce, use less salt so that the rice can soak in the sauce.
 Or, if you’re serving it plain, add more salt for extra flavor!